 Ghana’s Agricultural Development Bank (ADB) has donated $181,000

-Since the beginning of the pandemic, the Ghanaian government has created a fund where people an organization can offer financial donations to support the fight against Covid-19.
+Since the beginning of the pandemic, the Ghanaian government has created a fund where people can offer financial donations to support the fight against Covid-19.
 ADB’s contribution is proof that banks can help local communities in many ways.